 The IT NEXT: Network & Telephone Refresh Project will provide the university a smarter, faster, and more secure network that meets the ever-increasing demands for reliable and robust connectivity.

-View the IT Network & Telephone Refresh Project's schedule page for more information on building refresh schedules and what to expect during the process.
+Phase 3, the Telephone System Replacement, is currently underway.
+View the schedule page for more information on building refresh schedules and what to expect during the telephone refresh process.

 About the Project

 The two-year project will refresh critical components of the university’s IT infrastructure in four phases.

-- Phase 1 Wired IT Network Replacement: Network building switches in network equipment rooms across the university.
+- Phase 1 Wired IT Network Replacement: 1,094 new network switches in 114 buildings (to date) across the university.

 - Phase 3 Telephone System Replacement: Phase 3 upgrades the university’s phone system to an Internet-based Voice-over-IP phone system for increased stability, ease-of-maintenance and scalability.
 This step includes upgrades to all desk and phone lines.